 Chat console settings are where you can set your preferences for monitoring, chatting, login and logout.

-- Mouse over Settings and then click Chat.
+- Move the Mouse pointer over to Preference and then click Live Chat.

 - Choose either to press Enter or press Ctrl + Enter to send chat messages.
 When one is selected for sending, the other will be for forcing a line break.